transcend-io/terraform-provider-transcend/docs/resources/data_silo.md

 <a id="nestedblock--content_classification_plugin"></a>
 ### Nested Schema for `content_classification_plugin`

+Required:

+- `schedule_frequency_minutes` (Number) The updated frequency with which we should schedule this plugin, in milliseconds
+- `schedule_start_at` (String) The updated start time when we should start scheduling this plugin, in ISO format

 Optional:

 - `enabled` (Boolean) State to toggle plugin to
-- `schedule_frequency_minutes` (Number) The updated frequency with which we should schedule this plugin, in milliseconds
-- `schedule_start_at` (String) The updated start time when we should start scheduling this plugin, in ISO format

 Read-Only: